omise/bluepine/README.md

 validator.validate(attr, email) # => Result object
 ```

-In this case, it'll just return a `Result.errors` which contain error message
+In this case, it will just return a `Result.errors` that contains an error message.

 ```ruby
 ["is not string"]